ISL 2020-21 in Goa: All you need to know about the 'Home' stadiums and training grounds | Goal.com

 'Home' to: Jamshedpur FC, NorthEast United, Hyderabad FC

 This SAG-owned ground has regularly been a host to I-League games as well various other competitions like the Goa Pro League.
-Indian Arrows and Churchill Brothers were the last two teams to have the venue as their home.
+Indian Arrows and Churchill Brothers were the last two teams to have the venue as their home stadium in the I-League.

 It was used as one of the official training grounds for the 2017 FIFA U-17 World Cup.